Written by: DreamMeaning Editorial Team

 "I'm not the only one who dreams this."

-Is dreaming about a broken third eye a bad sign?
+Is dreaming about broken third eye a bad sign?

 Dreaming of a broken third eye is not inherently negative.
-It may simply indicate a need for greater self-awareness or a reflection of current emotional states.
+It may suggest areas of personal growth or a need to address intuitive concerns.

-What does it mean if I dream about a broken third eye repeatedly?
+What does it mean if I dream about broken third eye repeatedly?

 Symbolic, not fear-based